Top of Page

 establishment of a lease, the payments to vendors are processed within two to

 four business days.

-Agencies are required to make Rent Payments once a year, on August 1, but may
+Agencies are required to make Rent Payments twice a year, on February 1 and August 1, but may

 prepay a lease at anytime without penalty.